eseri93/SDKM/README.md

 **SDKM**

-Repository associated with the paper “Spherical Double K-Means: a co-clustering approach for textual data analysis”.
-It contains the MATLAB and R code for the proposed methodology, simulations, and applications.
+Code and data repository for “Spherical Double K-Means: a co-clustering approach for textual data analysis” by Ilaria Bombelli, Domenica Fioredistella Iezzi, Emiliano Seri, and Maurizio Vichi.
+The repository includes MATLAB, R scripts and datasets to reproduce the analyses in the paper.

 *MATLAB files*